County Jail

 • Three nutritious meals per day, tailored to meet dietary requirements.

-Commissary Options
+Commissary Services

-Inmate Communication Services in Utah
+Inmate Communication in Dallas

 Phone Communication

-• Family members can deposit funds into the inmate’s phone account using online payment options or at designated kiosks located in the facility.
+• Family members can deposit funds into an inmate’s phone account via online payment options or at a physical kiosk situated within the jail.

 Mail Services